You may be going about your daily life and find yourself wondering, “Why does my neck hurt?” Text neck could be the culprit.

 While “text neck” isn’t an official medical term or diagnosis, this term has been commonly used to describe a forward-head posture that results from the prolonged use of digital devices.
 Naturally, your head should be in an upright position, directly over your shoulders.
 Forward head posture occurs when you tilt your chin down, causing your head to lean forward, out of alignment with your spine.

-While scrolling, streaming and texting aren’t the direct cause of text neck and its associated symptoms, this habit often causes poor posture that can result in stress, strain or injury to your neck and back – hence the term, text neck.
+While scrolling, streaming and texting aren’t the direct cause of text neck syndrome and its associated symptoms, this habit often causes poor posture that can result in stress, strain, or injury to your neck and back – hence the term, text neck.